Mexico City is hands down one of the coolest cities in the world. It’s the most chaotic and gigantic metropolis in the North American continent.

 I like Hotel Catedral, but there are so many amazing hotels in the city.
 Check out Hotel MX Roma and Hotel Villa Condesa if you want to stay in those areas respectively.
 You can’t go wrong really, just make sure you know what YOU want from a hotel and book accordingly.

-Where is the best neighborhood to stay in Mexico City on a budget?
+Where is the Best neighbourhood to Stay in Mexico City on a Budget?

 Centro Histórico for sure.
 There is such a great variety of budget accommodation options in Centro Histórico.
 Not only this but being smack bang in the city centre has its other perks.
 There is some great value street food, shopping, market stalls and more.
 This one’s a no-brainer.